 - Aloe Vera gel applied to Diabetic boils reduces inflammation and irritation of the skin

-- Aloe Vera Gel Treats minor cuts and scrapes to soothe them and promote healing
+- Aloe Vera Gel treats minor cuts and scrapes to soothe them and promote healing

-Side effects of Aloe Vera
+Negatives of Aloe Vera

 Some common side effects of aloe include: